-Cape Town is located on the southwest coast of South Africa, it is known for its iconic Table Mountain which sits over the city.
-Cape Town has a variety of activities to offer from beautiful beaches, mountains, stunning gardens and it popular harbor.
-These attractions along with its Mediterranean climate make it one of the most popular cities to visit in South Africa and Africa in general.
+Cape Town is located on the southwest coast of South Africa and known for its iconic Table Mountain which sits over the city.
+Cape Town also has a variety of activities to offer, from beautiful beaches and mountains to stunning gardens and its popular harbor.
+These attractions, along with its Mediterranean climate, make it one of the most popular cities to visit in South Africa and Africa in general.

 What’s the best time to visit Cape Town?

-Since Cape Town is in the Southern hemisphere, its summer months are from October to April.
+Since Cape Town is in the Southern Hemisphere, its summer months are from October to April.
 This is when it will be nice, warm and dry, ideal for a Cape Town trip.
-The peak time for tourists tends to be around December time so if you book your trip in the later months such as March to May you are more likely to avoid the crowds.
+The peak time for tourists tends to be around December, so if you book your trip in the later months such as March to May you are more likely to avoid the crowds.

 What’s good to know about Cape Town?

-Cape Town is famous for its harbor along and well known landmarks such as Table Mountain and Cape Point.
-The iconic Table Mountain flat-topped summit reaches just over 1000m in height, with Devil’s Peak and Lion’s head on either side forming the “City Bowl”.
-To the south is a mountainous spine jutting into the Atlantic which forms Cape Point, which has been said is where the Atlantic and the Indian Ocean meet.
+Cape Town is famous for its harbor and well known landmarks such as Table Mountain and Cape Point.
+The iconic Table Mountain’s flat-topped summit reaches just over 1000m in height, with Devil’s Peak and Lion’s Head on either side forming the “City Bowl”.
+To the south is a mountainous spine jutting into the Atlantic which forms Cape Point, and this has been said to be the place where the Atlantic and the Indian Ocean meet.
 This point varies between the south and southwestern Cape coast.

 A Quick History Lesson

 The first thing you should check out is Robben Island, the place where Nelson Mandela was imprisoned for 18 of the 27 years he was behind bars, along with other political prisoners.
 Book the 9 a.m. tour and get out there nice and early.
 Learn and understand a bit of the South African history, and see how these prisoners lived on the island.